sara-nl/parallel-hooknet/README.md

 This repository contains code to train HookNet on more than one GPU.

 # Initialization
-Use `init.sh` and `init_openslide.sh` to create the virtual environments and install OpenSlide.
+Use `init.sh` and `init_openslide.sh` to create a virtual environment and install OpenSlide.

 # Training
 Use `tf2.2_hvd.sh` for parallel training.